torproject/tor/doc/HACKING/Module.md

 being progressively refactored and disabled.

 The dircache code is located in `src/*/*dircache`.
-Right now, it is enabled if and only if the relay module is disabled.
+Right now, it is disabled if and only if the relay module is disabled.
 (We are treating them as separate modules because they are logically independent, not because you would actually want to run one without the other.)